Criscras13/API_testing/README.md

 # Static API Replica

-This project is a static replica of the a Help Center API (Zendesk V2), built using [Hugo](https://gohugo.io/) and hosted on GitHub Pages.
+This project is a static replica of the a Help Center API (V2), built using [Hugo](https://gohugo.io/) and hosted on GitHub Pages.
 It serves static JSON files that mimic the structure and content of the real API endpoints.

 ## How It Works

-1.  **Data Source**: The core data is stored in JSON files within the `site_src/data/zendesk/` directory:
+1.  **Data Source**: The core data is stored in JSON files within the `site_src/data/` directory:
     *   `categories.json`
     *   `sections.json`
     *   `articles.json`